Network-Aware Flexibility Requests for Distribution-Level Flexibility Markets: Introduction

 \section{Introduction}

-Local flexibility markets can help defer or even avoid significant distribution network investments by tapping the available flexibility of local resources (e.g. home batteries, heating and cooling systems).
+Local flexibility markets can help defer or even avoid significant distribution network investments by tapping into the available flexibility of local resources (e.g. home batteries, heating and cooling systems).
 Considering the often strong public opposition against new network infrastructure, local flexibility markets are expected to play a significant role in the efforts of the distribution system operators (DSOs) to maintain a safe and reliable grid operation.
 In that respect, the DSO is expected to be one of the key flexibility market players, acting as a flexibility buyer, in order to ensure grid security in case of contingencies and generation uncertainties, similar to the role of transmission system operators in the transmission-level ancillary services market.
+Here, we define flexibility as a controlled real-time power variation from a pre-defined setpoint.
+Flexibility can be traded in energy markets, which settle activation, or in capacity markets, with a guarantee on availability.
+In this paper, we consider flexibility trading in capacity markets.